Tobacco-free policies | Ohio’s smoke-free laws | Report a smoking violation | Find local support to help you quit smoking

 Landlord Not a Guarantor of Smoke-Free Environment

 Disclaimer.
 LMHA's adoption of a smoke-free living environment, and the efforts to designate the rental complex as smoke-free, does not in any way change the standard of care that the Landlord or managing agent would have to a Tenant household to render buildings and premises designated as smoke-free any safer, more habitable, or improved in terms of air quality standards than any other rental premises.
-Landlord specifically disclaims any implied or express warranties that the building, common areas, or Tenant's premises will have any higher or improved air quality standards than any other rental property.
+Landlord specifically disclaims any implied or express warranties that the building, common areas, or Tenant's premises will have any higher or improved air quality standards than any other rental property. cannot and does not warranty or promise that the rental premises or common areas will be free from secondhand smoke.
+Tenant acknowledges that LMHA's ability to police, monitor, or enforce this policy is dependent in significant part on voluntary compliance by Tenant and Tenant's guests.
+Tenants with respiratory ailments, allergies, or any other physical or mental condition relating to smoke are put on notice that Landlord does not assume any higher duty of care to enforce this policy than any other landlord obligation under the Lease.

 Overall Impact of the Smoke-Free Policy

-The Smoke-Free policy will improve the condition of individual units and it will eventually reduce the turnover cost related to
+The Smoke-Free policy will improve the condition of individual units and it will eventually reduce the turnover cost related to damages.
+It will provide site staff with equal access to a smoke-free work environment and most importantly it will create healthier communities.

 Effective July 1, 2016